We don't form our own opinions, and that's okay.

 Often, where I thought I formed opinions and made decisions based on evidence, more often based them on the opinions of who I trusted.

 No, there’s nothing wrong with this.
 You have to in order to live life and become reasonably intelligent in all basic things.
-This is just how life is.

 In nearly all areas of life, we’re not doing independent research, we’re deciding who we can best trust to synthesize swaths of information.

-You don’t need to be a trainer to workout, a chef to cook, or nutritionist to eat healthy.
+You don’t need to be a trainer to workout, a chef to cook, or a nutritionist to eat healthy.

 And it’s all thanks to ETHOS — to trusting the credibility of experts to guide us in our decision making.

-While I believe one of the most important aspects of sound thinking and decision making comes from understanding the Scientific Method, I believe another key lies in our ability to judge who we should trust, whose ethos holds up and whose doesn’t.
+While I believe one of the most important aspects of sound thinking and decision making comes from understanding the Scientific Method, I believe another key lies in our ability to judge who we should trust, whose ethos holds up, and whose doesn’t.

 Maybe we defer to the loudest voice in the room, or the one who comes off with the most confidence, or whose opinions enter our Twitter and Instagram feed most frequently.